achiengcatherine/achiengcatherine/README.md

 ### Welcome to my github page

-I am undergraduate a Software Engineer and  computer science student passionate in learning and working on web development projects with languages such as javascript , python, java and their frameworks.
+I am an undergraduate Software Engineer and  a computer science student passionate in learning and working on web development projects with languages such as javascript , python, java and their frameworks.
 I am generally working on open source projects or personal projects to grow my skills up, though i also have interest in other fields.

 - 🔭 I’m currently working on University Of The People  projects, and personal projects involving my skills in bash shell, python, java, jaascript and css.